jaredpar/jaredpar.github.io/_posts/2008-02-24-synchronizationcontext-and-higher-order-functions.md

     }

-Next is a class which injects the Send/Post call.??
-We need this as a storage mechanism for holding the context and delegate.??
+Next is a class which injects the Send/Post call.
+We need this as a storage mechanism for holding the context and delegate.
 Essentially this is a hand generate closure.